gatsbyjs/gatsby/docs/docs/third-party-graphql.md

 ## Creating pages dynamically through third-party APIs

-You can also create pages dynamically by adding `createPages` callback in `gatsby-node.js`.
-For example we can create a page for every Star Wars species.
+You can also create pages dynamically by adding a `createPages` callback in `gatsby-node.js`.
+For example you can create a page for every Star Wars species.

 ```js
 const path = require(`path`)